P Michael Acton-Coles B.Ed., M.Ed. (Psych.) Hons., M.A.C. Psych., P.D. C. Psych.

 I offer both traditional, face-to-face counselling and, additionally, I offer ways to access therapy from the convenience of your own home or office desk, or even the beach or park bench.
 This includes counselling by email, phone and video calls (Skype).
 I encouraged our adoption of this modern approach to suit my clients' 21st century lifestyles, dominated as they are by busy families, business travel, public profile commitments, etc. In addition, I have also found this therapeutic vehicle truly helpful to those who want to find a therapist but do not feel able to physically go to an address due to disability, fear, being uncomfortable with appearing in person or any other reason that makes multimedia the best choice for accessing help.
 I started doing telephone counselling about 15-20 years ago with people in the public eye, while in London, and because my clients felt it was so helpful I extended and redesigned the platform for accessing my team and I remotely, and it works really effectively.

-My new book: 'Narcissism & Co-Dependency: Both Sides of the Coin', is available now, as a hard copy (from Amazon) or digital eBook (from iTunes/iBooks).
+My first book: 'Narcissism & Co-Dependency: Both Sides of the Coin', is available as a hard copy (from Amazon) or digital eBook (from iTunes/iBooks).
 Part of the 'At the Chalkface of Therapy' series, it is an essential contribution to the field of NPD and to the oft-ignored victims of narcissism - the codependent.

 Narcissism & Co-Dependency: Both Sides of the Coin is: